ashokgaire/Machine-Learning-Templates/README.md

-### Machine Learning Templates in python with exampe
+### Machine Learning Templates in python with example

 ## How to use ??